-Inpatient Care – we care for your patient in one of our nearby partnering inpatient facilities, if her/his pain and symptoms can’t be managed well at home.
+Inpatient Care – They care for your patient in one of our nearby partnering inpatient facilities, if her/his pain and symptoms can’t be managed well at home.
 Inpatient hospice care provides 24/7 on-site RN’s and aides, working with our team.
 Their goal is to get pain and symptoms under control so that your patient can return home.

-Continuous Nursing Care – we come to your patient’s home when her/his pain and symptoms can’t be managed well there but s/he doesn’t want to go to an inpatient unit.
+Continuous Nursing Care – They come to your patient’s home when her/his pain and symptoms can’t be managed well there but s/he doesn’t want to go to an inpatient unit.
 An RN and an aide provide coordinated coverage for at least eight (8) hours daily for a brief period of time.
 This care is provided under most insurance plans.

 How do I talk about hospice with my patient and the family?

 Most patients with terminal illnesses depend on their physicians to initiate discussions about their healthcare status and options but navigating end-of-life conversations is difficult for most physicians whose focus is on sustaining life.
-The Washington Home & Community Hospices’ end-of-life experts come to your office to offer you insight and recommendations for talking with your patient.

-Another resource, Dr. Richard B. Balaban’s excellent article, “A Physician’s Guide to Talking About End-of-Life Care” (Journal of General Internal Medicine), provides a four-step approach to addressing end-of-life issues with useful scripts from faculty clinicians experienced in the care of dying patients.
+A resource on this is Dr. Richard B. Balaban’s excellent article, “A Physician’s Guide to Talking About End-of-Life Care” (Journal of General Internal Medicine), provides a four-step approach to addressing end-of-life issues with useful scripts from faculty clinicians experienced in the care of dying patients.